apache/flink/docs/dev/connectors/kafka.md

  found for a partition, the `auto.offset.reset` setting in the properties will be used.
  * `setStartFromEarliest()` / `setStartFromLatest()`: Start from the earliest / latest record.
 Under these modes, committed offsets in Kafka will be ignored and not used as starting positions.
+If offsets become out of range for a partition, the `auto.offset.reset` setting in the properties will be used.
  * `setStartFromTimestamp(long)`: Start from the specified timestamp.
 For each partition, the record whose timestamp is larger than or equal to the specified timestamp will be used as the start position.
  If a partition's latest record is earlier than the timestamp, the partition will simply be read